Best Black Friday deals 2020 UK | top early sales - TheNewsTrace

 - AO – save over £100 on chosen vacuum cleaners

-- Argos – 1/2 value on toys and 25% off Halloween costumes
+- Argos – 1/2 value on toys and 25 per cent off Halloween costumes

+- Amazon Music Limitless – free for 3 months for brand new subscribers

 - Carphone Warehouse – clearance sale, with iPhone 11 and SE telephones on low cost